10 Less Famous Australian Snakes

 Source: public domain

-A species primarily of mild Victoria in the far south of Australia.
-The white-lipped snake (Drysdalia coronoides) is one of Australia’s most cold-adapted snakes.
-They’re particularly common around Melbourne, and they’re one of just three snake species native to Tasmania, also including the tiger snake and lowlands copperhead.
+A common species of mild Victoria in Australia’s far south.
+The white-lipped snake (Drysdalia coronoides) is a short species with a maximum length of 45cm, and is one of Australia’s most cold-adapted snake.
+They’re particularly common around Melbourne, and are one of just three snake species native to Tasmania, alongside the tiger snake and lowland copperhead.
 Drysdalia coronoides has even been found near the summit of Mount Kosciuszko, Australia’s highest mainland mountain at 2,228 metres.

-This snake is a car tyre black contrasting vividly against a snowy white line on its lip.
+This snake is a car tyre black contrasting vividly against a snowy white lip line.
 Their venom is confirmed to contain neurotoxins, specifically a unique post-synaptic neurotoxin named drysdalin.
-However, their venom yield is just 2-3mg and their fangs are especially small.
+However, their venom yield is just 2-3mg, and their fangs are especially small.
 No human deaths are confirmed.

-A 1981 study found 61 prey of the white-lipped snake.
-There was just 1 mammal and 3 frogs.
-The overwhelming majority consisted of lizards, mainly skinks, including rainbow skinks, southern grass skinks and Spencer’s widow-eyed skinks.
-6 reptiles eggs were also found.
+A 1981 study analysed the white-lipped snake’s diet.
+Of 61 prey discovered, there was just 1 mammal and 3 frogs.
+The overwhelming majority consisted of lizards, mainly skinks, including rainbow skinks, southern grass skinks, and Spencer’s widow-eyed skinks.
+6 reptile eggs were also discovered.

-While white-lipped snakes reach Sydney, this lies at the extreme northeast extent of its territory.
-Uncommonly for an Australian snake, this species produces live young (usually 3-5), although it’s been found that in colder Tasmania, females only reproduce once every 2-3 years.
+While white-lipped snakes just about reach Sydney, this lies at the extreme northeastern extent of their territory.
+Uncommonly for an Australian snake, this species produces live young (usually 3-5), although it’s been found that in chiller Tasmania, females only reproduce once every 2-3 years.

 5 Black-naped snake